 Other factors that can trigger heartburn include:

-If you are a long time sufferer of GERD, you are a slightly higher risk than normal for developing esophageal cancer.
+If you are a long-time sufferer of GERD, you are at a slightly higher risk than normal for developing esophageal cancer.
 Learn more about the risk factors for esophageal cancer.

 Heartburn and Cancer

 It's estimated that 10% of individuals who have been diagnosed with GERD will develop a condition that doctors call Barrett's esophagus.
 People who are diagnosed with Barrett's esophagus throats have become so damaged by the constant struggle with acid the tissue in the esophagus changes.
 In order to cope with the acid, the body replaces the normal esophageal tissue with the type of tissue that lines our intestines.
 Since this tissue is better equipped to deal with stomach acid, evolution seems like a good idea.